Steve Smith (cricketer): Playing style

 Smith is consistently rated as one of the top-ranked Test batsmen in the world, according to the ICC Player Rankings.

 Career best performances

-As of April 2025, Smith has made a total of 45 first-class centuries, 13 List A centuries and one T20 century.
-Of these, 29 of his first-class centuries were scored in Test matches and 12 of his List A centuries scored in One Day Internationals.
+As of April 2025, Smith has made a total of 52 first-class centuries, 15 List A centuries and 4 T20 centuries.
+Of these, 36 of his first-class centuries were scored in Test matches and 12 of his List A centuries scored in One Day Internationals.
 His best bowling figures of seven wickets for the cost of 64 runs (7/64) were taken for New South Wales against South Australia in the Sheffield Shield.